k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/07_custom_interface.md

 # Custom Interface

-A Custom interface is used to interact with interfaces that are not defined as dedicated interface types in Fabric, such as SSH or any interface that requires a user, password, port and host.
+The Custom interface type is used to interact with interfaces that are not defined as dedicated interface types in Fabric, such as SSH or any interface that requires a user, password, port and host.

 A Custom interface type can be used to store encrypted passwords.
 For example, to connect to a website using a user and a password and to then use the getCustomProperties API in the user code to get the password's original value.

-To create a new interface:
+To create a new interface, do the following:

 1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces**, select **New Interface** and then select **Custom** from the **Interface Type** dropdown menu to open the **New Interface** window.

    ![image](images/custom_1.PNG)

-2. Populate the connection settings and **Save**.
+2. Populate the connection's settings and click **Save**.

 ### Connection Settings